Anonymus-arch/Hand-Gesture-Recognizer/README.md

 ---

 ## What's Diffrent
-1.Easy acces to recognisation.
+1. Easy acces to recognisation.
-2.High level optimization for commercial uses.
+2. High level optimization for commercial uses.

 ## Overview
 Hand-Index-Multi_Finger_Rel_Position-Recogniser can be used to recognise and use the relative closness of finger tip to create gestures and add your own gesture to be recognized